 CRL tbsCertList Requirements

 The tbsCertList element in the CRL contains the (possibly empty) list of revoked certificates.
-The scope of the STI-PA CRL is certificates that have been revoked by one of the STI-CAs in the list of trusted STI-CAs or by a Service Provider.
+The scope of the STI-PA CRL is STI Certificates that have been revoked by one of the STI-CAs in the list of trusted STI-CAs or by a Service Provider.
 The tbsCertList shall not include expired certificates.

 The tbsCertList shall be populated as follows: